UK Travel Tips after Brexit 2024

 The United Kingdom left the European Union on the 31st December 2020.
 That changes the way people from the UK can travel.
 In particular, it changes the way that people living in Great Britain can now travel to Europe.
 Please note the Great Britain refers to people living in England, Scotland and Wales.
 Different rules apply to Northern Ireland as explained in the Northern Ireland Protocol.

 Travelling to Europe

 - If you are going on holiday to Europe you will not need a visa for short trips to Europe.
-However, from 2022 (the exact date is yet to be confirmed), you will have to buy a visa waiver for holidays and short stays in the EU.
+However, from mid 2025 (the exact date is yet to be confirmed), you will have to buy a visa waiver for holidays and short stays in the EU.
+ETIAS has been delayed alongside EES but has been scheduled to come into operation a few months after EES.
 This is not a visa but a permission to enter.
 It will cost €7 (£6.29) and will be issued under the European Travel Information and Authorisation System, similar to the Esta permit currently required to visit the US.

 - UK passport holders can spend up to 90 days during any 180-day period.
 This can be in a series of short visits or one long visit, It applies to all EU countries with the exception of the non-Schengen countries.
 Those countries are Bulgaria, Croatia, Cyprus and Romania.
 You can also travel to Ireland, which allows unrestricted travel from the UK as part of a common travel area for British nationals.
 You could make a 90-day trip to any of them and still not use up your 90-day allowance for other EU countries.

 - At the border control of the visited country you may be asked to show a return ticket and that you have enough money for your stay. (except Ireland)

 - When going through passport control you will not be able to use the EU or EEA lanes.
 (It is likely that different airports in Europe will manage their passport controls depending on flow)